HoytXU/.dotfiles/README.md

-g# This dotfiles include my personal settings of:
+# This dotfiles include my personal settings of:
 - vim
 - neovim
 - bash
 - zsh

+## Environment
+- OS: Ubuntu 20.04 as default
+npm is needed for pyright, markdown-preview python3.12-venv is needed for pylsp

 ## Set up
-I'm using Ubuntu20.04 in my WSL system, and I'll take this system as the default.
 1. go to your root directory
 cd ~